jazicorn/starter_blog/README.md

 starter_blog
 ==================
-> starter code for a react/django project
+> starter code for a personal blog

 README Checklist
 ---
-- [ ] One-liner explaining the purpose of the repo
+- [X] One-liner explaining the purpose of the repo
 - [ ] Necessary background context & links
 - [ ] Potentially infamiliar terms link to informative sources
 - [ ] Clear, *runnable* example of usage